Skip to contents

 Rug density plots are empty or show an error plot_rug_density() requires the cowplot package.
 Install it with install.packages("cowplot").

-Signal Viewer shows “Extraction failed” The Python pod5 package must be installed and accessible via reticulate.
+Signal Viewer shows “Extraction failed” (Dorado) The Python pod5 package must be installed and accessible via reticulate.
 Check with:

 reticulate::py_module_available("pod5")